Kroll Accountant Salary | $90K-$155K+ | Levels.fyi

 The median Accountant compensation in United States package at Kroll totals $155K per year.
-View the base salary, stock, and bonus breakdowns for Kroll's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Kroll's total compensation packages.
 Last updated: 11/2/2025

 Company